-In 2011 INFN-LNF, to provide a dedicated infrastructure, has completed the construction of a new Clean Room of class 10,000 (ISO 7) or better of about 85 m^2 , kept at an isothermal temperature of about 21°C, which hosts both OGSEs.
+In 2011, in order to provide a dedicated infrastructure, INFN-LNF has completed the construction of a new Clean Room of class 10,000 (ISO 7) of about 85 m^2 , kept at an isothermal temperature of about 21°C, which hosts both OGSEs.

-SCF_LAB ISO 7 Clean Room.
+SCF_Lab ISO 7 Clean Room.

 The primary goal of these unique OGSEs is to provide critical diagnostic, optimization and validation tools for SLR to all GNSS programs.
-The capability will allow us to optimize GRA (GNSS laser Retroreflector Arrays) designs to maximize ranging efficiency, to improve signal-to-noise conditions in daylight, to provide prelaunch validation of retroreflector performance under accurately laboratory simulated space conditions, as well as to characterize 'asbuilt' payloads.
+The capability will allow us to optimize GRA (GNSS laser Retroreflector Arrays) designs to maximize ranging efficiency, to improve signal-to-noise conditions in daylight, to provide prelaunch validation of retroreflector performance under space conditions accurately simulated in the laboratory, as well as to characterize 'as-built' payloads.

-Some young people of the SCF_LAB Team.
+Some members of the SCF_Lab Team.